Research - Laboratory/Non-Laboratory, Staff/Administrative

 Excellent time management and organizational skills

-Experience with technology and digital tools (e.g., common computer software packages, social media, graphic design programs, etc.)
+Experience or willingness to learn new technology and digital tools (e.g., common computer software packages, social media, graphic design programs, etc.)

 All Research Associates must sign a confidentiality agreement and properly handle all information acquired in the position.